Oichkatzelesfrettschen/Avrix/docs/source/index.rst

 meson compile doc-doxygen
 meson compile doc-sphinx
 ```
 from the build directory to generate HTML output.
+These targets may fail if
+``doxygen`` is not installed or if the XML files have not been generated yet.

 .. toctree::
    :maxdepth: 2